Bohdan Wodiczko: Career

-1972-death
+Later years

-A professor at the National Higher Music School in Warsaw in 1972-8, he was appointed director and artistic manager of the Teatr Wielki in Lodz in August 1977 and was the artistic manager, though not the director any more, from April to June 1979.
+A professor at the National Higher Music School in Warsaw in 1972-1978, he was appointed director and artistic manager of the Teatr Wielki in Łódź in August 1977 and was the artistic manager, though not the director any more, from April to June 1979.
 In the last years of his life, when he seldom stood at the conductor's podium, he made the Helsinki recording of Claude Debussy's Iberia and of Karol Szymanowski's Harnasie (with the Polish Radio Great Symphony Orchestra).

-Wodiczko received the Order of the Falcon from the President of Iceland in 1968 and the award of the Polish Composers' Association in 1975.
+Wodiczko received the Order of the Falcon from the President of Iceland in 1968 and the award of the Polish Composers' Union in 1975.

 Personal life

 He was the father of the Polish-American artist Krzysztof Wodiczko.